Enterprise SEO Strategy: How to Rank for High-Volume Keywords

 Consolidate cannibalized content.
 Combine similar pages into one comprehensive resource.
 Redirect the duplicate to the primary page.
 Focus your ranking power on a single authoritative page instead of dividing it across multiple weak pages.

 Or differentiate your targeting clearly.
 If you actually want multiple pages ranking for related keywords, differentiate them.
-One page targets "demand generation strategy" while another targets "demand generation tactics" or "demand generation for mid-market companies."
-Make sure your pages actually serve different search intent.
+One page targets “demand generation strategy” while another targets “demand generation tactics” or “demand generation for mid-market companies.”
+Make sure your pages serve different search intent.
 Different keywords for different audiences.

 Using data and original research to rank